lodauria/IoT_Group_Project/2nd delivery.md

 ### Work done up to now

-We've developed the software for license plate recognition on a Raspberry Pi connected to an MQTT broker.
-We developed a DynamoDB storing the marina's boats information.
+We've developed:
+- Firmware for the screen controller
+- Firmware for boat detection device
+- Cloud software to control devices via MQTT
+- Cloud software to assign reservation
+- Software for license plate recognition

 ### Future work
+- Web interface
+- Security, all data stored in the database will be encrypted

 ## Evaluation update